Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Abstract

 \section{Abstract}

 Atomic Hydrogen (\HI) is a useful tracer of gas in and around galaxies, and can be found in extended disk-like structures well beyond a system's optical extent.
-Here we investigate the properties of extended \HI\ disks that emerge in six Milky Way-mass galaxies using cosmological zoom-in simulations from the Figuring Out Gas \& Galaxies in Enzo (FOGGIE) suite.
+Here, we investigate the properties of extended \HI\ disks that emerge in six Milky Way-mass galaxies using cosmological zoom-in simulations from the Figuring Out Gas \& Galaxies in Enzo (FOGGIE) suite.
 This paper focuses on the observability of the extended \HI\ in these systems.
 We find overall agreement with observational constraints on the \HI\ size-mass relation.
 To facilitate direct comparisons with observations, we present synthetic \HIcm\ emission cubes.
-By spatially filtering our synthetic cubes to mimic the absence of short baselines in interferometric maps, we find that such observations can miss $\sim 10-40\%$ of diffuse emission, which preferentially removes low column density, low velocity dispersion gas outside the central disk.
-The amount of observable material depends strongly on its distribution and the system's observed orientation, preventing the formulation of a simple correction factor.
-Therefore, to fully characterize extended disks, their circumgalactic mediums, and the interfaces between them, dual convolutions including data from interferometers and large single-dish radio telescopes are required.
+By spatially filtering our synthetic cubes to characterize the absence of short baselines in interferometric maps, we find that such observations at 20 Mpc retain $\sim 96\%-99\%$ of total \HI\ emission on average, but can miss up to $\sim15\%$ of \HI\ signal outside the central disk due to missing short spacings.
+This effect is small for more isolated systems, but more significant for more strongly interacting systems, as there is more diffuse signal.
+This preferentially removes low column density, low velocity dispersion gas in the circumgalactic medium (CGM).
+The amount of observable material depends strongly on its distribution, distance, and the system's observed orientation, preventing the formulation of a simple correction factor.
+Therefore, to fully characterize extended disks, their CGMs, and the interfaces between them, including data from large single-dish radio telescopes is likely necessary.